Zezombye/blog/articles/overpy.md

 If you're interested, you can check out the code at https://github.com/Zezombye/overpy.

-I hope you learned something, and feel free to share your thoughts on [Reddit] or [Hacker News] :)
+I hope you learned something, and feel free to share your thoughts :\)